makermoekoe/FlappyBird-Replica/README.md

 (Click on the image for a small video.)

 Just a 5 minute project for the Flappy Bird fans.
+Keep in mind that this is a very simple implementation of the game, because I want to play it on small led matrices as well.

 To play this game with the same setup shown in the video, you will need two things only:
 - [MakerDisplay from e-radionica](https://www.crowdsupply.com/e-radionica/maker-led-display)